- What we do

 - Where we work

-The Sanitation Value-chain (VeSV) project aims to develop and adopt business models for a low cost, safe method for the collection and processing of faecal sludge from pit latrines; a method that can be operated by local entrepreneurs and results in the production of a safe, high quality fertilizer that is desirable to farmers.
+The 'Value at the end of the Sanitation Value-chain' (VeSV) project aims to develop and adopt business models for a low cost, safe method for the collection and processing of faecal sludge from pit latrines; a method that can be operated by local entrepreneurs and results in the production of a safe, high quality fertilizer that is desirable to farmers.

 Background (text by Elisabeth Kvarnstrὂm)

 Beginning in 2006, the BRAC WASH programme in Bangladesh has been dedicated to integrating sanitation, hygiene and water components in a programme targeting the poor and hardcore poor, and ensuring participation of women at all levels.
 With its predominant emphasis on sanitation and hygiene, the programme focuses on 248 Upazilas (sub-districts, with an average population of 300,000) in which the sanitation technology has been single and double-pit pour-flush latrines with water seal.

 However, many of these pit latrines are filling up.
 Common practice for emptying of single-pit latrines, the most commonly occurring latrine type in the BRAC programme, is that the pit emptier is summoned when the pit is full, and he then empties the pit using a bucket and a rope.
 To suppress the smell, the pit emptier sometimes adds bleach or kerosene to the pit before starting the emptying.
 He then usually transfers the pit contents to an adjacent hole on the latrine owner’s land or to a hole on common land that many people may use for dumping of liquid faecal sludge.
 The hole is then covered by ash, soil etc., and the faecal sludge dewaters in that hole.
 Sometimes the liquid pit content gets disposed of on the latrine owner’s agricultural land.
 Common practice for emptying of double-pit latrines is to empty the first pit when the second pit is full.